atharva5683/tp/README.md

 ```

 ## Log Management
 Logs are automatically uploaded to the configured S3 bucket before instance shutdown.
+The system uses two mechanisms to ensure logs are uploaded:

+1. A systemd service that runs during shutdown
+2. A system-shutdown script in /lib/systemd/system-shutdown/

 To manually upload logs to S3:

 ```
 ssh -i your-key.pem ubuntu@your-instance-ip